Landlords expected to act quickly after rent freeze ends

 Sharon Cullwick, who is the executive officer of the Property Investors Federation, received one of those letters.

-Investors were discussing the possibilities on Facebook, she said, and she's urging them to heed the warnings.
+Investors were discussing the possibilities on Facebook, she said, and she's urging them to heed the letters.

 "I think it was a general discussion that the Commerce Commission picked up on.
 I don't think it was anything specific.
 But it really is a warning to us that they are looking at what property investors are doing."

-She guessed as well that the commission doesn't want rents going up in the Covid-19 climate.
+She guessed as well that the Commission doesn't want rents going up in the Covid-19 climate.

 Tenants could expect to see rent notices appearing in the next couple of months, Cullwick said.